 - The Dover Special Well Construction Area was expanded to reduce the likelihood that homeowners will experience well failures during prolonged freeze events.
 Well construction standards in this area require residential wells to be drilled and cased deeper than typical residential wells.
 All new residential wells constructed within the area are now required to meet additional casing depth standards.
 Hillsborough County is also enforcing local pump depth requirements within the area.

 - Expanding the data collection network for freeze events

 - The District is expanding its data collection network by drilling additional monitoring wells to more accurately track the cone of depression associated with withdrawals during crop establishment and frost/freeze events.
 In addition, expanding the network will improve the quality, timeliness and accuracy of frost/freeze protection water use data and help staff better correlate the relationships between groundwater pumping and lowered groundwater levels.

 - Enhancing communication for freeze events

 - District communication before, during and after freeze events will include reminder letters to permit holders at the beginning of the cold season.
-Media alerts to all local media and an automated phone call to residents advising them to turn off their well pumps will also occur when aquifer levels are expected to drop below a level that will impact wells.
 In addition, the District’s website will continue to contain the most up-to-date information during freeze events, and permit holders will receive timely communication from the District when mitigation is required.